SHEKHAR011/SoundSphere/README.md

 # 🎶 SoundSphere

-**SoundSphere** is an Android music application that allows users to securely log in using **Firebase Authentication** and play songs stored locally on their device.
+**SoundSphere** is an flutter music application that allows users to securely log in using **Firebase Authentication** and play songs stored locally on their device.
 It provides a clean, modern interface for managing and enjoying music — all without the need for internet connectivity.

 ---